JieGroup/GenAI/docs/source/diffusion/index.md

 ### 4.3 SDE for SMLD <a name="sde-smld"></a>

 The score-matching Langevin Dynamics model can also be described by an SDE.
-To start with, we notice that in the SMLD setting, there isn't really a "forward diffusion step".
-However, we can roughly argue that if we divide the noise scale in the SMLD training into $N$ levels, then the recursion should follow a Markov chain
+We can roughly argue that if we divide the noise scale in the SMLD training into $N$ levels, then the recursion should follow a Markov chain

 $$
 \boldsymbol{x}_i=\boldsymbol{x}_{i-1}+\sqrt{\sigma_i^2-\sigma_{i-1}^2} \boldsymbol{z}_{i-1}, \quad i=1,2, \ldots, N.